 Campers can learn about budgeting and bring home camp keepsakes or pick up forgotten camp gear (water bottles, bandanas, etc.) with a visit to our Camp Trading Post during their time at camp.
 To keep all camper possessions secure, any cash, checks, or cookie dough must be deposited into the campers trading post account during the registration or check-in process.

 Campers typically spend $15-$25 on souvenirs.
-If trading post money is added online during registration, any unused money will go into our camper financial assistance fund.session.
+If trading post money is added online during registration, any unused money will go into our camper financial assistance fund.
+Online funds are non-refundable and cannot be transferred to another week of camp.

 Camp Adventure Care Package